Cordillera Administrative Region: Roads and bridges

+Digital and social infrastructure

+Programs like GovNet have established 62 operational sites in the region to provide government agencies with high-speed internet.
+The Pambansang Pabahay Program (4PH) has initiated groundwork for 10,000 housing units in the region to address informal settler needs.

 Culture

 The Bontoc Museum, run by the Sisters of the Immaculate Heart of Mary, hosts many of the materials used by the different tribes of the Mountain Province.

 The Cordillera region is known for its unique musical instruments including the gangsa kalinga, nose flute, bamboo flute, buzzer, bangibang, tongatong, diwdiw-as, saggeypo, and bamboo zither.

 The region is also known for their dance, arts, and crafts like wood-carving, ibaloi basket, loom weaving, tinalik, loinclothes called ikat, amulets, tattoo, akob, bobo, suklang and ikat weaving.

 The symbol of the tattoo of the Bontocs is about being brave (because of the pain while inking), a talisman or a good luck charm against evil forces, or a symbol of a status or position (ex.
 Chief captain, Leader, Mayor).
 They also use tattoos as a decoration and clothes to their body using arts by drawing or placing inks with a pattern or abstract on their skin.

 It has been observed that the people in Cordillera make arts based on their emotions and belief.
 They use their talents in making arts and crafts as a source of income like wood-carving, basket-weaving, weaving clothes, amulets and ikat weaving.
 They have different patterns in weaving and they also have their own God that is called "Bulul", it is the God of the rice that is made and worshipped by the Ifugaos.
 Aside from their tattoo art, the Bontocs are also known for their excellence in making different baskets for storage and rice.

+The Cordillera region is popular with vibrant festivals such as the Panagbenga Festival and Lang-ay Festival.
+The Panagbenga Festival in Baguio highlights flower floats and street dancing while the Lang-ay Festival in Bontoc celebrates the cultural heritage, community development, and tourism of the region.